Food waste collections

 We’ll be introducing a weekly food waste collection service from October 2025

-We’ll be introducing a new weekly food waste collection service from October 2025.
 This will allow you to recycle up to a third of the waste that currently goes into black rubbish bins.

 Under the Environment Act 2021 all local authorities in England must provide weekly food waste collections by April 2026.
 By doing so we want to improve our recycling rate.
 By separating food waste, we should be able to deliver over 20% increases in recycling rates across the district.

-Many of the food waste collection details are still being planned, and we will share all updates on this page and through our other channels.
+We will share all updates on this page and through our other channels.

 Food waste is any waste generated through the preparation of food, or where there are leftovers after a meal.
 This includes: